adegard/terminal_text_browser/README.md

 # TERMINAL TEXT BROWSER
 A terminal‑friendly web browser built for comfortable reading on small devices.
 It turns websites into clean, book‑style pages and remembers exactly where you left off — down to the last paragraph — with automatic progress saving for bookmarked pages.
 Continous Wattpad stories reading by automatic chapter change.
 </br>
+A terminal versione of the android app versione : https://github.com/adegard/TextBrowserApp/

 # Features Overview